Get

 How Much Dramamine Should Be Given?

-Each dose of Dramamine will be determined by your vet, who will calculate the dosage based on your dog’s weight.
+Your vet will determine the Dramamine dosage based on your dog’s weight.
 Generally, dogs can have between one and two milligrams of Dramamine per pound of weight, given by mouth at least every 8 hours.
 This dose will differ for each dog.

 Other varieties include: